iTwin/iTwinUI/CONTRIBUTING.md

 ### VSCode Users

-Install the [stylelint plugin](https://marketplace.visualstudio.com/items?itemName=shinnn.stylelint) for linter warnings in your editor
+Install the recommended plugins for linter warnings and code formatting.

 ---

 ## Developing

 ### Adding a component

 We welcome UI components contributed by other teams!
 If you'd like to get your component added to iTwinUI, follow these guidelines:

 - Make a new folder with the name of the component.
 - Break variables and mixins into seperate files where possible.
 - Make sure to include a `classes.scss` file in the folder as this file is used to generate all the relevant css classes.